 By commanding his disciples to baptize all nations, he established the means by which people would die to sin—Original and actual—and begin to live a new life with God.

-If you are interested in having your child Baptized, or are interested in receiving Sacrament of Baptism, please fill out St. Ann's Baptismal Form and submit it to the Parish Office.
+If you are interested in having your child Baptized, or are interested in receiving Sacrament of Baptism, please contact the parish office for more information.